-Table 3.81.4.2.2-2 describes the mapping rules between AuditEvent FHIR resources and DICOM audit message format (this table is defined and maintained in FHIR Table 6.6.7.2).
+Table 3.81.4.2.2-2 describes the mapping rules between AuditEvent FHIR resources and DICOM audit message format.
+This table is not normative.
+The normative content of this table is defined and maintained in FHIR Table 6.5.7.2, http://hl7.org/fhir/DSTU2/auditevent-mappings.html.
 The AuditEvent resource shall encode all the data within the DICOM format of the syslog Audit Message.